grreps/single-use/README.md

 ## Update

+On Apr 8, 2022
+- added new file revoke-all.php to allow user to revoke all download links at once
+- added new file .htaccess to prevent access to the keys file via the browser
+- replaced hardcoded file path 'keys/keys' in download.php with new variable KEYS_FILE_PATH set in variables.php

 On Feb 1, 2022
 - added new file view.php to display all unexpired download links
 - removed URL password parameter required for generate.php and replaced with admin-login form (new files admin-login.php and protect.php) to grant access to index.php, generate.php and view.php (expects same ADMIN_PASSWORD defined in variable.php)